subversive-eu/hugo-subversive/content/posts/install.md

 ## more options

-If you want to personnalize a page you can add this :
+If you want to personnalize a page you can add this at the top of the page:

 ```yml
 cover: